pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1491 Practicing TDD

+Today I continue studying more about TDD (Test-Driven Development), I created a little code exercise following TDD.
+Thinking in my future I will need to focus in my current goals like achieve my Red Hat Certification, maybe I will need to stop reading the Clean Craftsmanship book.

 ### Day 1490 Java Concurrency Problem

 Today I have been working in a problem with concurrency in Java.
 Work with concurrency is always when working with legacy code because is hard to understand.